thyeovermars/Thesis/README.md

 **Preparation & simulation period:** April 2021 - July 2021

 ## Abstract
+The abstract

 ## Contents
 This repository is split into several folders.
-1. `Dataset` contains the Pima Indians Diabetes Dataset (PIDD).
+1. `Data` contains the Pima Indians Diabetes Dataset (PIDD).
+2. `Proposal` contains the propasal of the study.
-2. `Simulation code` contains the script to do the analysis.
+3. `Simulation code` contains the script to do the analysis.
-3. `Proposal` contains the propasal of the study.

 ## Privacy and ethical approval
 As this is a simulation study in which not only missingness, but also the data were simulated, no privacy issues had to be dealt with.